-If you have a list of apartments to view in London then it’s important to be armed with a handful of questions to ask the landlord or property agents prior to renting.
+If you have a list of apartments to view in London, then it’s important to be armed with a handful of questions to ask the landlord or property agents before renting.

 Here are our top recommended questions to ask…